CSC (B.S.) and CTC (B.A.) may substitute this course for

 understanding of complex societal issues related to and/or caused by

 computers and their rapid proliferation.
-The student will possess a
+The student will acquire a

 basic knowledge of legal and ethical principles and codes that apply to